 These rules shall govern the procedure in the justice, county, and district courts of the State of Texas in all actions of a civil nature, with such exceptions as may be hereinafter stated.
-Where any statute in effect immediately prior to September 1, 1941, prescribed a rule of procedure in lunacy, guardianship, or estates of decedents, or any other probate proceedings in the county court differing from these Rules, and not included in the "List of Repealed Statutes," such statute shall apply; and where any statute in effect immediately prior to September 1, 1941, and not included in the "List of Repealed Statutes," such statute shall apply; and where any statute is a rule of procedure in any special statutory proceeding differing from these rules, such statute shall apply.
+Where any statute in effect immediately prior to September 1, 1941, prescribed a rule of procedure in lunacy, guardianship, or estates of decedents, or any other probate proceedings in the county court differing from these Rules, and not included in the "List of Repealed Statutes," such statute shall apply; and where any statute in effect immediately prior to September 1, 1941, and not included in the "List of Repealed Statutes," prescribed a rule of procedure in any special statutory proceeding differing from these rules, such statute shall apply.
 All statutes in effect immediately prior to September 1, 1941, prescribing rules of procedure in bond or recognizance forfeitures in criminal cases are hereby continued in effect as rules of procedure governing such cases, but where such statutes prescribed no rules of procedure in such cases, these rules shall apply.
-All statutes prescribed no rules of procedure in effect as rules of procedure in tax suits are hereby continued in effect as rules of procedure governing such cases, but where such statutes prescribed no rules of procedure governing such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of p
+All statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure governing such cases, but where such statutes prescribed no rules of procedure governing such cases, but where such statutes prescribed no rules of procedure governing such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed no rules of procedure in such cases, but where such statutes prescribed